Wilfred/bfc/README.md

 BFC is an optimising compiler for [BF](https://en.wikipedia.org/wiki/Brainfuck).

-It is written in C++ and uses LLVM.
+It is written in Rust and uses LLVM.

 ```
 BF source -> BFC IR -> LLVM IR -> x86_32 Binary